Why Replace my Lawn with a Xeriscape Garden?

 - After a week or two, the grass should be dead.

-- If the turf has not died after four weeks, then reapply.
+- If the grass has not died after four weeks, consider reapplying.

 - For instructions on when it is safe to plant your garden after using herbicides, refer to the label on your chosen product – timing varies.

-Hopefully, at this point, you have found the method that works for you!
-If you would like additional information on turf removal and the 5 methods discussed above, the links listed in the “Turf Removal Resources” section are a great place to look.
+If you would like additional information on lawn removal and the 5 methods discussed above, the links listed in the “Turf Removal Resources” section are a great place to look.
 Happy gardening!

 All of this information was collected with help from the following friends: